ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 #### MEV Bid Consistency Check: Rocket Pool vs Non-Rocket Pool
 [**---> Analysis Script**](https://github.com/ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/blob/main/rptheft_maxbids_cumdistr.py)
 The first thing that we analyze is whether Rocketpool ("RP") is consistently lucky or unlucky against the non-RP Ethereum validators when it comes to the maximum bids received by ethereum relayers.
-The conclusion: No. As expected, RP validator's "luck" in terms of bids received (and accepted) is aligned with the non-RP validator cohort.
+The conclusion: No. As expected, RP validator's "luck" in terms of bids received is aligned with the non-RP validator cohort.

 We confirmed this by plotting a cumulative distribution function ("CDF") for the maximum bids on all Ethereum slots (blue dots/line) and another one for RP blocks (orange dots/line).
 See CDF charts below.
 Besides doing a visual evaluation for each of the cohorts, we apply the Kolmogorov-Smirnov (K-S) and p-value statistical evaluation on the entire distribution, and on subsets of the entire distribution, in order to compare RP vs non-RP maximum bids distribution (see table below).